allejok96/jw-scripts/README.md

 #### *Must* I download the videos if I have Plex?

 Yes.
-It seems like Plex won't stream files directly from the internet, nor read playlists .If I'm wrong, please [correct](https://github.com/allejok96/jw-scripts/issues) me.
+It seems like Plex won't stream files directly from the internet, nor read playlists.
+If I'm wrong, please [correct](https://github.com/allejok96/jw-scripts/issues) me.

 #### Why is the video download so slow?

-It seems to be realated to the `--limit-rate` flag. *But please, somebody think of the servers!* :-)
+It seems to be realated to the `--limit-rate` flag (see `--help`).

+*But please, somebody think of the servers!* :-)

 #### How does this work?